Dodgers vs. Padres Player Props Betting Odds

-Sportsbooks have set player props for Freddie Freeman, Juan Soto and others when the Los Angeles Dodgers host the San Diego Padres at Dodger Stadium on Saturday at 7:15 PM ET.
+Player prop bet odds for Freddie Freeman, Juan Soto and others are listed when the Los Angeles Dodgers host the San Diego Padres at Dodger Stadium on Sunday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!